 Welcome teachers, librarians, homeschoolers and nonfiction writers!
 This blog offers innovative resources for teaching science and tips for writing nonfiction.

-looking forward to plenty of fun family festivities.
-But I’ll be back on January 9.
-I have a feeling that 2017 is going to be a fantastic year.
+For the next couple of weeks, I’m looking forward to plenty of fun family festivities.
+But I’ll be back on January 5.
+I have a feeling that 2018 is going to be a fantastic year.

 Melissa Stewart is the award-winning author of more than 180 nonfiction books for children.
 Her lifelong fascination with the natural world led her to earn a B.S.